rgreenblatt/ai_alignment_readings/projects/naive_self_supervision_post.md

 or if truthfulness learned in this way would generalize.
 For example, how much more would training on TruthfulQA questions improve performance vs training on a set of unrelated questions?
+I think that answers to these questions could result in some weak updates

-For these reasons, I am planning on doing some experiments along these lines (probably working with a friend of mine).
+For these reasons, I am planning on doing some fast experiments along these lines (probably working with a friend of mine).
 If I do so, I will post a followup with results.
 I'm curious if anyone is aware of prior experiments along these